ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 #### Notes

 - `parameters` are optional `key=value` pairs.
 - The original protocol defines only the the `id` parameter.
-However, *currently*, this parameter is also ignored by Terminal ctrl.
+However, *currently*, this parameter is also ignored by TerminalCtrl.
 - The maximum `URI` length is 2083 characters.

 ### Clipboard Manipulation Protocol